RickyXFChen/RakeSamp/README.md

-# FineSamp
+# RakeSamp
-FineSamp Software for sampling RNA secondary structures To be specific, the program produces a uniformly random sample of RNA secondary structure with a prescribed number of hairpin loops, bulges, interior loops of distinct length, and a prescribed number of multiloops of distinct degree and length, and a prescribed number of helices of distinct size, and an exterior loop of a prescibed degree and length.
+RakeSamp Software for sampling RNA secondary structures

+To be specific, the program produces a uniformly random sample of RNA secondary structure with a prescribed number of hairpin loops, bulges, interior loops of distinct length, and a prescribed number of multiloops of distinct degree and length, and a prescribed number of helices of distinct size, and an exterior loop of a prescibed degree and length.

 The only input is the file name of the .txt file where the corresponding parameters are specified.
 The format of these data in the .txt file is as follows: